vitejs/vite/docs/guide/api-environment.md

 ## Target users

-This guide provides the basic concepts about environments for final users.
+This guide provides the basic concepts about environments for end users.
 Frameworks could decide to expose environments at different levels.
 If you're a framework author, continue reading the [Environment API Frameworks Guide](./api-environment-frameworks) to learn about the Environment API programmatic side.

 Plugin authors have a more consistent API available to interact with the current environment configuration.
 If you're building on top of Vite, the [Environment API Plugins Guide](./api-environment-plugins.md) guide describes the way extended plugin APIs available to support multiple custom environments.